Anastasia Shevchenko: Criminal case

 On 18 February 2021 Shevchenko was found guilty and received a suspended sentence of 4 years of imprisonment(later it was reduced to 3 years).

 Emigration

 In August 2022 Shevchenko informed that she had left Russia and moved to Vilnius.
-After that she was declared a fugitive for "evading the punishment".

 Since settling in Vilnius, she has continued her work as a human rights advocate and public speaker.

+After this, the criminal-executive inspectorate transferred the materials to the Ministry of Internal Affairs, since Shevchenko “evaded the execution of the punishment assigned to her,” and she was put on the wanted list..

+In December 2022, the court in absentia changed her sentence to 3 years in prison..

 In 2023 she participated in the Geneva Summit for Human Rights and Democracy, and in 2024 she was a featured speaker at the Oslo Freedom Forum, where she condemned political repression in Russia and the invasion of Ukraine.
 Shevchenko continues to advocate for Russian civil society from exile, emphasizing the need for Russians to take responsibility for ending state violence and the war against Ukraine.
 In 2025 she appeared at the ArtsLink Assembly “Beyond Greener Grass” in Lviv, contributing to dialogues on cultural resilience and solidarity among displaced artists and activists from Ukraine and Eastern Europe.

+On February 7, 2025, the Ministry of Justice of Russia was added to the list of individuals “foreign agents”.

+On May 6, 2025, Anastasia Shevchenko was listed in the Rosfinmonitoring List of Terrorists and Extremists as a terrorist.